Lanxin-MRDVS/Application-Algorithms/Depalletizing-algorithm-deployment.md

 #### Step 3: Change IP address and create virtual cameras in case of dual connection

+When a single computing board is connected to two cameras simultaneously, the IP address of one camera must be modified (to avoid a conflict with the other), and a corresponding virtual camera must be created for it (refer to Appendix B for instructions on IP modification and virtual camera creation).
+The two cameras operate as independent units; consequently, all subsequent processes—including parameter configuration and deployment—must be executed separately for each camera.

 #### Step 4: Connect to the Device